 Jacob T. Levy is Tomlinson Professor of Political Theory, Professor of Political Science, and associated faculty in the Department of Philosophy at McGill University.
 He is the coordinator of McGill’s Research Group on Constitutional Studies and Montreal’s Groupe de Recherche Interuniversitaire en Philosophie Politique, and the founding director of McGill’s Yan P. Lin Centre for the Study of Freedom and Global Orders in the Ancient and Modern Worlds.
 His areas of research include liberal and constitutional theory, federalism and local self-government, multiculturalism and nationalism, freedom of association, and the history of political thought, especially centered on the eighteenth century and Montesquieu.

-His writing on contemporary questions has been published in The Los Angeles Times, The Chicago Tribune, The Australian, Slate (France), The Chronicle of Higher Education, Reason, and The New Republic online.
+His writing on contemporary questions has been published in The Los Angeles Times, The Chicago Tribune, The Australian, Slate (France), The Chronicle of Higher Education, Reason, The Boston Review, and The New Republic online.